Liberal Studies offers several honors and awards to outstanding students within the LS community. For more information, email ls.aid@nyu.edu.

 Founders Day Award

 (GLS only) This honor recognizes graduating seniors that rank in the top 35% of the senior class of their school based on GPA.
-Select outstanding seniors may also be given the Founders Day Award based on the discretion of the dean.
 To be eligible, a student must have completed at least 64 points in the GLS B.A., in courses in which letter grades were received.
 Awardees are notified on Founders Day (April 21).

 Latin Honors